Lwt introduction/tutorial Part 2 of 2

 This is achieved by attaching callbacks to pending promises.
 When Lwt

-modifies the internal state of a promise from Pending
+modifies the internal state of a promise from Pending to

-, Lwt also calls
+either Fulfilled or Rejected, Lwt also calls

 all of the attached callbacks.
 As a first approximation, we simply